A Unified Community Detection, Visualization and Analysis method: Unifying bipartite, directed and unipartite graphs

-A directed graphs is a of the form $G^{d}=(N,E^{d})$ where $N$ is a set of nodes and $E^{d}$ is a set of ordered pairs of nodes belonging to $N:\; E^{d}\subseteq N\times N$.
+A directed graph is of the form $G^{d}=(N,E^{d})$ where $N$ is a set of nodes and $E^{d}$ is a set of ordered pairs of nodes belonging to $N:\; E^{d}\subseteq N\times N$.
 From the model in \prettyref{eq:1} Leicht \cite{Leicht2007} use probabilistic reasoning 'insights' to derive the following modularity for directed network:

 where $k_{i}^{in}$ and $k_{j}^{out}$ are the in - and out- degrees of vertices $i$ and $j$, $A$ is the asymmetric adjacency matrix, and $m=\sum_{ij}A_{ij}$ = $\sum_{i}k_{i}^{in}=\sum_{i}k_{j}^{out}$.
 Symmetry is then restored and spectral optimization applied to extract non-overlapping communities.
 This model leads to a node partition that does not distinguish between the in and out roles; the nodes are simply clustered within the various communities.